 June 2011...the number crunching continues.
 Amendment 11 was issued on 20 May--it requested some significant recalculations and resubmittals.
 Amendment 12, issued on 3 June, included Q&A's about Amendment 11...postponed the resubmittal date to 14 June...and clarified that only the 3 best-and-final bidders were expected to resubmit.
 Otherwise, rumors continued to fly, but I wasn't privy to them.

 Late July 2011...OPP director Karl Erb outlined the contract award status at the 28-29 July National Science Board meeting.
 There would be final discussions with the proposers in mid to late August...followed by final proposal revisions to be received in mid to late September.
 The goal was to announce the award no later than mid November.
-And a few days later, RPSC put up a "transition" page on the Raytheon website, as a source for news, updates, and FAQs about the award and transition process.
+And a few days later, RPSC put up a "transition" page (no longer available) on the Raytheon website, as a source for news, updates, and FAQs about the award and transition process.

 September/October 2011...there were FOUR contract amendments posted in September on the GSA contract web site...and two more in mid-October.
 Mostly they provided an opportunity for the number crunchers with KBR, CH2M Hill, and Lockheed Martin to break out their #2 pencils and spreadsheets one more time, for another final submission due 30 September.
 One of the data items in the amendments (they are now up to amendment #18!) was an updated list of USAP subcontracts and leases that are part of the contract.
 Everything from the Xerox machines and ATM...to the N B Palmer...to...the lease on the RPSC building in Centennial.
 Which was scheduled to expire on 30 April 2012.
 No one has negotiated an extension.
 Also...the schedule on the NSF contract site was adjusted on 2 September to indicate that the evaluations/negotiations would run to 30 September and the contract award would be in November.
 And the RPSC "Transition" page and FAQ were updated several times to reflect the mid-November award schedule.